Net-splash/Autojector/docs/index.md

 I think that the lifetype of a class should be stated in the class definition.

+The goal of this library is to make the injection more easy to use and at the same time to make design patterns more accessible.

+In case you think that there is a design pattern that might be better to see more in real life please leave a comment as feedback or create a github issue and
+I will try to introduce it as much as possible into the library.

 ### Composition
 Autojector is composed from 2 libraries:
 1. Autojector